Garzetta/luxid/README.md

 ### Disclaimer
 This project is a prototype and is not intended for production use without further development, security audits, and proper testing.

-**© 2025 Group 5.
+**© 2025 LuxID Team.
 All Rights Reserved for Academic Purposes.**

+---

 ## 🙏 Acknowledgments

 - Blockchain Technology Course Instructor
 - Ethereum and Solidity documentation
 - Hardhat development framework
-- Open-source community
+- Open-source Web3 community

 ---

-**⭐ Star this repository if you find it helpful!**
+**⭐ If you find this project helpful, please consider giving it a star!**

 Built with ❤️  using Ethereum, Solidity, and Web3 technologies.